consensus-shipyard/ipc-libs/docs/calibration-solidity.md

 With this, we have the funds we need to start deploying IPC.

+>💡 Instead of creating you new EVM wallet using Metamask, you can also use the IPC-agent for this.
+You'll need to first compile your IPC agent (see step 3), run the daemon with `./ipc-agent/bin/ipc-agent daemon` and create the new wallet with `./bin/ipc-agent wallet new -w evm`.
+You can get the private key for your wallet by exporting the key through `./bin/ipc-agent wallet export -w evm -a <EVM_ADDR> -o <OUTPUT_FILE>`.
+More information available in the [EVM IPC agent support docs](./evm-usage.md#key-management).

 ## Step 2: Deploy IPC Solidity contracts to Calibration

 In order to deploy the latest version of the IPC Solidity contracts, you'll need to pull the following repo: